euclidprobe/euclidprobe.github.io/index.md

 ## How to get Euclid Probe
 Buy a kit from a reseller or DIY.

-Due to regular inquiry and subsequent customer demand, we have begun producing kits of parts avaiable through select resellers.
+Due to regular inquiry and subsequent customer demand, we have begun producing kits of parts available through select resellers.
 Part of these sales directly support both the creators of Euclid Probe and the resellers.
 These funds provide for further research and development for Euclid Probe, the dock and mount creation and adaptations, and the firmware improvements.

 Higher temp versions, both 100C and greater than 120C have been developed and are at this time, custom order options through the creators.
 Resellers: